 So far as the lodger agreements are concerned, my Your Law Store website sells a ‘new lodger’ pack which provides all the forms your tenant will need here.

-Tenancy agreements for rooms in a shared house
+A Tenancy Agreement for a room in a shared house

 Here each tenant will have his own tenancy agreement, which will be for exclusive use of his own room (or rooms) and shared use of the rest of the property.